Watch Unrest and Receive Continuing Medical Education Credit

-US healthcare providers can now watch Unrest and receive continuing education credits through the American Medical Women’s Association and Indiana University School of Medicine.
+US healthcare providers – including doctors, nurses, and social workers – can now watch Unrest and receive continuing education credits through the American Medical Women’s Association and Indiana University School of Medicine, and in partnership with #MEAction.

 The following steps will take approximately two hours:

-Open your email to receive the code for the film
+Open your email to receive a code to watch the film

-Watch a 10 minute clip about the diagnosis and management of ME
+Watch a 10 minute video about the diagnosis and management of ME

 Launch Date: 09/11/2018